 It is so easy, and you can do so much with automation.
 But it comes with some dangers.
 Automating things before you fully understand them, will easily make all your efforts fail.
 Advising newbies to automate as much as they can is so bad it leaves me speechless.
 To harvest the fruits of social media, you have to understand, try things, measure and adjust.
 Automating may sound like a good idea (and often it is), but it will backfire if you do it blindly.

-I thought the times of connected accounts when I had to mute friends on Facebook because they spammed me with an endless mix of tweets, pins and Instagram post were long over.
+I thought the times of connected accounts when I had to mute friends on Facebook because they spammed me with an endless mix of tweets, pins and Instagram posts were long over.
 But there recently seems to be a revival of this totally gross behavior.
-And for me it is an absolute No-Go.
+And for me, it is an absolute No-Go.

 All networks have their own posting schedule and format for a reason.
 If I want to see your tweets I will follow you on Twitter and if I love your pictures I will find you on Instagram or Pinterest.